What it does

 With ADS-B surveillance, high altitude aircraft flying over the Gulf can be separated by only 5 nautical miles instead of 100, and aircraft don't have to be re-routed over land during weather diversions.

-These efficiencies save time and fuel, and reduce aircraft emissions.
-Estimates show ADS-B surveillance in the Gulf will save operators nearly $70 million by 2035.
+These efficiencies save time and fuel, reducing delays and aircraft emissions.

 How it works